karottenreibe/karottenreibe.github.com/_posts/2009-10-22-ruby-c-extension-4.markdown

 [jeweler]:      http://github.com/technicalpickles/jeweler      "Jeweler, which manages your gemspec"
 [git]:          http://whygitisbetterthanx.com/     "The only true version control system :-)"
 [luis]:         http://github.com/luislavena    "The great fellow who created rake-compiler"
+[jew-rakec]:    ../../25/jeweler-interlude      "How to mix Jeweler and rake-compiler"